alterations by Sarah 19-01-10

 Q. Am I allowed to drink alcohol?

-A. After a few months of treatment an occasional drink won’t harm, but initially I would say it was inadvisable.
+A. Yes: an occasional drink won’t harm, but initially I would say it might be inadvisable.
 It is particularly contra-indicated when taking Flagyl or Tinidazole as it could make you feel sick and even make you vomit.

 Q. Can I go out in the sun?